-Stephanie DeBoer had financial needs.
-Apparently, she forgot that dues-paying union members did as well.
-On November 2, DeBoer, former office manager and bookkeeper for International Brotherhood of Electrical Workers Local 876, pleaded guilty in U.S. District Court for the Western District of Michigan to embezzling about $307,000 in funds from the Edmore (Montcalm County), Mich.-based union, which represents utility workers throughout Michigan.
-She had been indicted in May following an investigation by the Labor Department’s Office of Labor-Management Standards.
+For about three years, Stephanie DeBoer stole from her union.
+She may be lucky her sentence won’t last much longer than that.
+On February 20, DeBoer, former office manager and bookkeeper for International Brotherhood of Electrical Workers Local 876, was sentenced in U.S. District Court for the Western District of Michigan to four years in prison for embezzling $307,563 from the Edmore (Montcalm County), Mich.-based union.
+She also will have to undergo probation following release and make full restitution.
+DeBoer had pleaded guilty last November after being indicted in May.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.